-"DDR DIMM" ----Note! : To assure the system safety, if you need to change DDR modules, firstly, please unplug the 20-pin power cable with the power connector, then you can change the modules.
-Afterwards, plug the cable with the power connector, and finally you can boot up the system.
+To assure the system safety, if you need to change DDR modules, firstly, please unplug the 20-pin power cable with the power connector, and then you can change the modules.
+Afterwards, plug in the cable the power connector again, and finally you can boot up the system.